On the nature of rubies

 By the light of a ruby.
 In Christian Rosenkreutz's Chymical Wedding, Venus's bed chamber is lit by rubies.
 It was a common belief that some rubies had the power to light a darkened room.

 Blood ailments.
-For centuries, rubies were believe to cure diseases of the blood and to stop bleeding.
+For centuries, rubies were believed to cure diseases of the blood and to stop bleeding.

 Warrior's stone.
 In many Asian and Malaysian countries, people believed that ruby protected a warrior from weapons of steel.
 To be effective, though, the ruby had to be inserted under the skin... the warrior's skin.